PUYJALON-Pierre/Medilabo/doctor-note-ms/README.md

 -> Create a MongoDB connection at "mongodb://localhost:27017" and create a database doctornotes with a collection doctor_notes in it

--> Import doctornotes.doctor_notes.json in order to insert informations in database
+-> Import data from doctornotes.doctor_notes.json in order to insert informations in database

 -> Go to the root of the application and execute mvn spring-boot:run

-(Eureka and Config server present in global project must be running in order to fetch properties on distant repository)

--> When the server is running, you can use different endpoints
+-> When the server is running, you can use different endpoints from http://localhost:8081

 -> Tests can be run with Maven